md-aqil/Whatspp-api-order-notification/DASHBOARD.md

 # WhatsApp Commerce Hub Dashboard

 ## Overview
-The WhatsApp Commerce Hub now includes a dedicated dashboard with a separate layout that provides a more organized interface for managing your WhatsApp Business integration, orders, and customer communications.
+The WhatsApp Commerce Hub now includes a dedicated dashboard with a separate layout that provides a more organized interface for managing your WhatsApp Business integration and customer communications.

 ## Features